-In addition to the admittance email you receive from Office of Admissions, you will also receive an invitation email during the timeline given on our website from our PostBacCSemail@example.com account asking you to sign up for a group advising appointment with your new EECS advisor.
-In order to register for courses you MUST follow the instructions in this email and sign up for a group advising session with your new EECS advisor.
+In addition to the admittance email you receive from Office of Admissions, you will also receive an invitation email during the timeline given on our website from our PostBacCSemail@example.com account asking you to sign up for a group registration appointment with your new EECS advisor.
+In order to register for courses you MUST follow the instructions in this email and sign up for a group registration session with your new EECS advisor.
 This is how you get your PIN to be able to register for courses.
 You must register for courses to confirm your admission.
 Note that you DO NOT have to pay the $200 tuition deposit fee to confirm admission.
 Refer to the Ecampus website for the detailed timeline pertaining to your term of admission.

 - I’ve been denied.
 What are my options?

 You are welcome to apply as many times as you wish.
 There is no penalty for applying more than once, and having previously applied neither helps nor hurts you.
 Each time you apply it is viewed as a new application.
 Feel free to email us at PostBacCSfirstname.lastname@example.org for feedback about your initial application so that you know what issues, if any, you need to address when applying again.
 For example, perhaps one of your transcripts failed to arrive on time, which you could easily fix and try again.

 - I have taken computer science courses previously.
 Will they transfer?

 After admission, you will work with your assigned advisor to articulate any transfer coursework you may have.
 In general, students may transfer up to 15 credits of prior CS coursework because Oregon State University requires that 45 of the 60 credits required for the program must be taken from our university.
 Check out Oregon State’s Transfer Course Search tool to check your possible course equivalents.